Back to Dealfront DigestSales

 • Create MOFU content explaining why your product is better than other solutions.
 Show how your product/brand helps companies achieve better outcomes than competitors.

-Aligning your sales and marketing teams
+Align your sales and marketing teams

 Your B2B sales and marketing teams must work together when creating sales and marketing funnels because many of their tasks overlap.
 For many B2B companies, the disconnect happens when marketing teams transfer sales funnel workflows to the sales team or vice versa.